Skip to main content

 These workarounds break at scale.
 When a project has 80 line items on the schedule of values, 6 approved change orders, and retainage at different rates for different scopes, a spreadsheet-to-QuickBooks workflow consumes 4-6 hours per payment application.
 Construction billing software reduces that to 30-60 minutes.

-How Progress Invoicing Works in Construction
+How Does Progress Invoicing Work in Construction?

 Progress invoicing follows a structured workflow that repeats every billing period throughout the project duration.
 Understanding this workflow helps you evaluate which software features deliver the most value for your operation.
 Contractors who master this workflow alongside effective bid management create a seamless pipeline from winning work to collecting payment.